 The Need For A Mistake Ritual

-Tina Syer (@tinaPCA) is the Chief Impact Officer at Positive Coaching Alliance.
+Tina Syer (@tinasyer4) is the former President at Positive Coaching Alliance.
 Syer played Division I field hockey at Stanford University, where she graduated with honors and was named an Academic All-America.
 Her coaching experience includes seasons at the high school, college and Olympic Development levels.

 Here, Syer writes about the need for a mistake ritual, a non-verbal motion that coaches can use to help players move on from mistakes.
 In this resource, she recounts her own experience as a coach and the incredible difference this non-verbal communication made for her players.